 However, in certain circumstances, there are exceptions.
 These include:

-• Children under the age of 18 cannot begin legal proceedings themselves.
+- Children under the age of 18 cannot begin a claim themselves.
 The time limit is paused until they turn 18.
-A litigation friend could be appointed by the court to bring forward a claim for them before their 18th.
-However, if they reach their 18th birthday and a claim was not filed for them, they will have 3 years from this date to begin the process.
+A litigation friend could be appointed by the court to bring forward a claim for them before their 18th birthday.
+However, if they come of age and a claim was not filed for them, they will have 3 years from this date to begin the process.

-• Those without the mental capacity to bring forward a claim for themselves.
+- Those without the mental capacity to bring forward a claim for themselves.
 These parties have a suspension applied to the limitation period that lasts for as long as they are unable to handle legal proceedings.
 During this suspension, a litigation friend could act for them.
-If the individual regains this capacity needed to claim, they will be given 3 years from this recovery to begin civil proceedings, provided that a claim was not already made for them.
+If the individual regains this capacity, they will be given 3 years from this recovery to start pursuing compensation, provided that a claim was not already made for them.

 Talk to an advisor from our team if you have any questions about the limitation period for personal injury claims for a warehouse accident.